🎯 Can you guess these legendary startup growth hacks? Take our fun, interactive quiz.

 1. Make it relevant

-When writing a CTA, the idea is to get your prospects to take action.
-If you want them to take action, make sure your CTA is relevant to their specific needs.
+When writing a CTA, the idea is to get your prospects to take action that moves them further along the buyer's journey.
+To achieve this, your CTA needs to be highly relevant to their specific needs, pain points, and stage in the funnel.

 You have to make sure every element on the page is there to support your CTA.
-If there’s no consistency in the messaging wherever your CTA is presented, you’re going to leave your prospects confused.
-And confused people aren’t likely to download your ebook, register for your webinar, or buy your product.
+If there's no consistency in the messaging and content surrounding your CTA, you're going to leave your prospects confused.
+And confused people aren't likely to download your ebook, register for your webinar, or buy your product.

-Examples of CTA phrases that signal relevance include:
+Examples of CTA phrases that signal relevance and align with the user's stage in the buyer's journey include:

 • Active your 30-day free trial today!